web-padawan/npm-stats-training/README.md

 #### Visual tests

 Please write visual regression tests for several components.

-Use SauceLabs (ask your mentor to provide you credentials).
+Use Web Test Runner and SauceLabs (ask your mentor to provide you access credentials).

 ### Deploy